mhauri/blogposts/magento-2-with-varnish-and-nginx-as-ssl-termination/item.md

   include include.d/magento2.conf;
 }
 ````
 As you may have noticed, there are some variables and placeholders in the nginx config.
-Some of them like the USER, DOMAINS and DOMAIN placeholders are depending on your server setup and can be changed to your specific needs.
+Some of them like the **USER**, **DOMAINS** and **DOMAIN** placeholders are depending on your server setup and can be changed to your specific needs.

 The **MAGE_X**, **$HTTPS_FORWARD** and **$FPM_USER** specific variables are used in the `include.d/magento2.conf` file, which is basically the [nginx.conf.sample](https://github.com/magento/magento2/blob/develop/nginx.conf.sample#L163) file coming within every Magento 2 installation.
 In this case we extended the default configuration by a few lines, so it’s possible to define the run type and run code as well as the https forwarding.